CIS-566-2019/hw06-city-generation/README.md

 ## Provided Resources
 You can use any base code for this assignment, so we haven't provided anything specific for you.
 We have included the paper [Real-time Procedural Generation of 'Pseudo Infinite' Cities](procedural_infinite_cities.pdf) for your reference.
+For visual inspiration, you might refer to Emily's [City Forgery](http://www.emilyhvo.com/city-forgery/) project.

 ## Assignment Requirements
 - __(5 points)__ Based on the code you wrote for the previous assignment, create a 3D model of your terrain.
 You might consider using the subdivided plane we provided with homework 1.
 Since the road generation assignment was entirely 2D, your terrain need not have changes in elevation, since that would alter the placement of roads and buildings.
 The only elevation changes we require are having the water exist at a lower elevation than the land, with a small slope between the two.